Try Messaging API out

 Step 3 - Auto-reply welcome message

-As the reservation has been confirmed in the Demand Api Messaging Test Hotel, the guest receives an automatic welcome message in the provided email.
+As the reservation has been confirmed in the Demand API Messaging Test Hotel, the guest receives an automatic welcome message in the provided email.

 - By default, it automatically starts a new conversation, which is identified by a